||Holy Name Medical Center's Cancer Center is also accredited by the American College of Surgeons - Commission on Cancer.

-The Regional Cancer Center at Holy Name Medical Center offers:
+The Cancer Center at Holy Name Medical Center offers:

 - One stop, comprehensive service featuring easily-accessed local care and resources.